cloudcreativity/laravel-json-api/docs/upgrade.md

   - `assertSearchedPolymorphIds`: use `assertFetchedMany`
   - `assertReadPolymorphHasMany`: use `assertFetchedToMany`

+If you are using the `getJsonApi()` test helper method, it now only has two arguments: URI and headers.
+Previously it accepted data as the second argument.

 All other methods that we wanted to remove, but were not previously marked as deprecated, have been left.
 We have marked them as deprecated and will remove them in `2.0.0`.